DennisD2/tomorrow/src/morrow/sa9054-info.md

 - mr90xx_init() OK with tweaks
 - mr90xx_setEngine() OK
 - mr90xx_initGuiSweep() OK with tweaks
-- mr90xx_MeasureAmplWithFreq(): Runs ok and sets analyzer to run sweeping, but data fetching from device has bugs.
-I am on that.
+- mr90xx_MeasureAmplWithFreq(): Runs ok and sets analyzer to run sweeping, but data fetching from device does not contain frequency values.

 mr90xx_MeasureAmplWithFreq() calls GetAmplWithFreqExt() which checks FIFO ~48000 times.
 Most times FIFO is empty:
 	FIFO has no data.